bagder/docs/curl-vs-wget.md

   thirteen (13!) different SSL/TLS libraries, and it offers more control and wider support for protocol details.

-- *HTTP auth*: curl supports more HTTP authentication methods, especially over HTTP proxies: Basic, Digest, NTLM and Negotiate
+- *HTTP auth*: curl supports more HTTP authentication methods, especially over HTTP proxies: Basic, Digest, NTLM, Negotiate and AWS v4 signatures.

 - *SOCKS*: curl supports SOCKS4 and SOCKS5 for proxy access.
 With local or proxy based name resolving.